 I’m not a big fan of glitter.
-Yes, it’s pretty and my kids love it but did you know that it’s made out of tiny bits of ground coloured plastic?
+Yes, it’s pretty and my kids love it but did you know that it’s made out from tiny bits of ground coloured plastic?
 Plastic takes a long time to biodegrade, whether cut into tiny pieces or not.
 So, I wondered how my children could enjoy the similar effects of glitter without buying it from the shops (and having glitter forever in our under covered area).
+Making our own biodegradable glitter was the answer.

 I didn’t have to look far because I found alternatives all around us.
 Best of all, they look beautiful, are vibrant natural colours, smell great and are an excellent replacement for the real thing!
-Have I mentioned this glitter is free too?
+Have I mentioned this eco friendly glitter is free?

 Collecting nature’s glitter can be just as fun as using it in craft.
 Make a day of it by searching your local forests, gardens and bushland reserves.
 Here’s what we collected, hopefully you have similar flora to help you make biodegradable glitter too!